Christ in the House of Martha and Mary(Christus in het huis van Martha en Maria)

 Delft, with a population of 25,000 to 30,000 had attained the peak of its artistic vitality.

 Jacob Vrel is born.
-Vrel's seemingly naïve style and his pictures' rarity even have prompted speculation that he was an amateur.
+Vrel's seemingly naïve style and his pictures' rarity have prompted speculation that he was an amateur.
 Scholars most often link Vrel's manner to Delft artists such as Johannes Vermeer and Pieter de Hooch, but elements in his street scenes may indicate connections to Haarlem, Friesland, Flanders, or the lower Rhineland.

 Jacob van Loo paints An Allegory of Venus and Cupid as Lady World and Homo Bulla.